Optimal correction of independent and correlated errors: Code optimisation

 \section{Code optimisation}

+We have begun with the hypothesis that minimising $\delta_c$, \textit{i.e.} the magnitude of deviation from (\ref{PEEP}), will produce optimal codes, and turn now to the question of identifying such codes.
+For this purpose, new codes $P'_n$ are constructed via random unitary transformations of the original code $P_n$:

-The direct correlation demonstrated in Section \ref{sec:entanglement} established that optimal entanglement preservation between the ancilla and the system corresponds to the minimum of (\ref{fn}), and is the best-case scenario for accurate transmission through the quantum channel.
-We turn now to the question of whether we can identify codes that produce such optimal behaviour and answer in the affirmative.
-We confirm optimality via numerical optimisation over an initial unitary transformation on the code as in (\ref{P'}), \textit{i.e.} prior to the noisy channel, where the parameters are kept entirely general without imposing the requirement that the code should also completely correct single errors, potentially allowing for a tradeoff for better performance with the full channel.
-We begin by presenting the details for the explicit $3$-qubit dephasing example, and then present the generalisation to the $n$-qubit inequalities of the model parameters that determine optimal code choice.
+The transformations are applied prior to the noisy channel and the parameters of $U$ are kept entirely general without imposing the requirement that the code should also completely correct single errors, potentially allowing for a tradeoff for better performance with the full channel.
+The transformation $U$ is then optimised so as to minimise $\delta_c$.
+The results of this procedure lead, quite unexpectedly, to analytic expressions for regimes of optimal codes, and we will first present the details for the explicit $3$-qubit dephasing example before describing the generalisation to $n$-qubits.